tchx84/Gameeky/docs/basics/en/index.md

 > 📝 **Note:** Custom scenes created from thematic packs don't need to be shared.
 The scene is automatically shared during game play, as long as all users share the same thematic pack.

+> 📝 **Note:** Users can join a session as any entity defined in the thematic pack, e.g., as a tree or a rock.
+To do this, expand the *Advance* section of the creation or join dialog and select a different *Entity Type*.

 ## The scene editor

 The scene editor lets users create and modify game worlds.
 It serves as the initial and simplest form of no-code creation experience in Gameeky.

 To edit an existing Scene, click on the *Edit* button of the project from the launcher.
 To create a new scene it's recommended to start off an existing project such as a thematic pack.
 Follow these steps to add a new Scene:

-1. From the launcher, click on the *Copy* button of the project.
-This step is **only** needed for thematic packs.
-Thematic packs can't be modified, so this creates an editable copy.
+1. From the launcher, click on the *Options* button of the project and select the *Edit* option.
-2. From the launcher, click on the *Edit* button of the project.
-3. From the scene editor, go to the menu and select the *New* option.
+2. From the scene editor, go to the menu and select the *New* option.

+> 📝 **Note:** Thematic packs can't be modified.
+Therefore, an editable copy must be created.
+From the thematic pack options menu, select the *Copy* option.

 ![](https://raw.githubusercontent.com/tchx84/Gameeky/main/data/screenshots/en/01.png)